Giving Back & Giving Thanks

 - $1,500, meals, clothing and toiletries for Sisu Youth Services, a homeless shelter for youth ages 15 to 24, in Oklahoma City.
 Bridges of Noman

 - Cheerleading groups at Del City High School, Norman North High School, and Norman High School.

 Ideal Homes & Neighborhoods is also sponsoring Breakfast with Santa at the Virtue Center in Norman providing help and hope for those facing addiction and mental health challenges.

 Ideal Homes & Neighborhoods would like to give a special thanks to all our partners, trades, and vendors who have helped us make these services possible this year.
-We are so grateful for you!
+We are so grateful to you!